Interning at NatLaw

 NatLaw is happy to offer various types of internships to those with a strong interest in international development work and commercial law reform.
 NatLaw has the capacity to retain a total of two interns at any given time during the year and will advertise openings for any positions here.

-Current Opportunties: NatLaw is currently accepting applications for Summer 2017 Legal Research Interns (one paid and one volunteer position).
+Current Opportunities: NatLaw is currently not accepting applications for Summer 2018.

-Interns applying to work at NatLaw should be in the process of completing or have recently completed a Masters (LL.M) and/or Law Degree (or the foreign equivalent).
-In certain situations, NatLaw will also consider those in the last two years of their undergraduate education (or the foreign equivalent) or those who possess specific skills and/or experience related to the work of NatLaw (i.e. translation interns).
+Interns applying to work at NatLaw should be in the process of completing or have recently completed a Masters (LL.M) or Law Degree (J.D. or the foreign equivalent).
+In certain situations, NatLaw will also consider those in the last two years of their undergraduate education (or the foreign equivalent) or those who possess specific skills and/or experience related to the work of NatLaw (e.g. translation interns).

 Application Deadlines and Employment Periods:

 - Spring employment: Mid-January — Late April.
-Application deadline is October/November of the prior year.
+Application deadline is November/December of the prior year.

 - Summer employment: Mid-May — Mid-August.
-Application deadline is February/March/April.
+Application deadline is March/April.

 - Fall employment: Early September — Mid-December.
 Application deadline is July/August.